xqzhouw/Materialic/README.md

 ### Google Material Icons for Sketch

 Google Material Icons for Sketch is a Google icon set for Sketch App.
-These are orinally from Google library, which I'll try to keep updated.
+These are originally from Google library, which I'll try to keep updated.

 #### Icons Update 2.1